efipsom/efipsom.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am currently a Researcher in Robotics and Hybrid Teaching Fellow in Data Science in the Dept of Engineering Maths at the [University of Bristol](https://research-information.bris.ac.uk/en/persons/efi-psomopoulou) and [Bristol Robotics Laboratory](https://www.bristolroboticslab.com/tactile-robotics).
+I am currently a Researcher in Robotics and Teaching Fellow in Data Science in the Dept of Engineering Maths at the [University of Bristol](https://research-information.bris.ac.uk/en/persons/efi-psomopoulou) and [Bristol Robotics Laboratory](https://www.bristolroboticslab.com/tactile-robotics).

 **Previously**:
 * Lecturer in Data Science in the Dept of Engineering Maths at the University of Bristol.